markusk/minibot/README.md

 ### The different launch files
 #### battery
 Observes the battery voltage.
-Launch file for demo purposes only.
+For demo/test purpose only.
 Uses:
 - _nodes/battery_publisher.py_

 #### camera